apollographql/apollo-client/react-docs/source/cache-updates.md

 }`
 ```

 With the above query, even with multiple `fetchMore`s, the results of each feed update will always result in the `feed` key in the store being updated with the latest accumulated values.
 In this example, we also use the `@connection` directive's optional `filter` argument to include the `type` query argument in the store key, which results in multiple store values that accumulate queries from each type of feed.

 Now that we have a stable store key, we can easily use `writeQuery` to perform a store update, in this case clearing out the feed.

 ```
 client.writeQuery({
-  query,
+  query: gql`
+    query Feed($type: FeedType!) {
+      feed(type: $type) @connection(key: "feed", filter: ["type"]) {
+        id
+      }
+    }
+  `,
   variables: {
     type: "top",
   },